RuleBasedIntegration/JOSS-Publication/paper.md

 thoroughly test the system before each new release[@RubiMmaTestSuite].
 Since it is also useful for testing other symbolic integrators, the entire test-suite is available on Rubi's website[@RubiOrg] expressed in Axiom, Maple, Mathematica, and Maxima syntax.
 Also on the website are PDF files showing how Rubi and Mathematica's built-in integrator perform on the test-suite.
-All information about Rubi, i.e. integration rules, source-code and test-files, are publicly available on its GitHub organization page[@RubiOrgGithub].
+All information about Rubi, i.e. integration rules, source-code, and test-files, are publicly available on its GitHub organization page[@RubiOrgGithub].

 However, the value of Rubi goes far beyond its Mathematica implementation.
 All integration rules are available in human readable form as PDF files or Mathematica notebooks which contain additional details